Chelsea fail title test but Lampard's side have closed the gap to Man City | Goal.com

 Still, both he and his players will learn from this failed examination of their title credentials.
 This is a team that is clearly only going to improve and a top-four finish looks well within their reach.

-"If you look at City," Lampard mused afterwards, "there are an example to follow and we're only at the start of that process."
+"If you look at City," Lampard mused afterwards, "they are an example to follow and we're only at the start of that process."

 Chelsea, though, are progressing at a rate that nobody could have envisaged.
 When their next big test comes around, don't be surprised if they pass it.